andrenbrandao/advent-of-code/2023/day7/part1/README.md

 The Game should receive the input and create the Hands and Bids.
 We call `Winnings` and should receive the result.

+## Edge cases

+Made a mistake to assume that we would compare two hands by using the most valuable cards first.

+Needs to remove the sorting from the cards when checking the type, or can do that with a copy of the cards, not sorting the original one.

+Also, forgot to implement "OnePair"